open-xml-templating/docxtemplater/docs/source/api.rst

         This will return you the zip that represents the docx.
 You can then call `.generate` on this to generate a buffer, string , ... (see https://github.com/open-xml-templating/pizzip/blob/master/documentation/api_pizzip/generate.md)

-    setOptions()

-        This function is deprecated and you should instead use the new constructor with two arguments.
-        This function is used to configure the docxtemplater instance by changing parser, delimiters, etc. (See https://docxtemplater.readthedocs.io/en/latest/configuration.html).

     attachModule(module)

         This function is deprecated and you should instead use the new constructor with two arguments.